 Assessing Your Local Water Quality

 The first step in determining whether to use distilled water for formula is to assess the quality of your local tap water.
-Contact your local water utility company to obtain a water quality report, which will provide information on the levels of various contaminants and minerals in the water supply.
+Day to day, contact your local water utility company to obtain a water quality report, which will provide information on the levels of various contaminants and minerals in the water supply.
 This report can help you identify any potential concerns and determine whether additional purification is necessary.

 If you have older pipes in your home, particularly lead pipes, it's essential to take extra precautions.
-Lead can leach into the water supply and pose serious health risks to infants.
-In this case, using distilled water or another purified water option is highly recommended.
+So lead can leach into the water supply and pose serious health risks to infants.
+That's why in this case, using distilled water or another purified water option is highly recommended.
 You can also have your water tested for lead by a certified laboratory to ensure its safety.

 Choosing the Right Type of Water for Formula